envoyproxy/ci-infra/MAINTENANCE.md

 and change the link in the `curl` command to download the latest version of Golang from https://go.dev/dl/.

+### Build updated Packer images

+Once the updates are performed, build and push the new AMIs to AWS by running `packer build`.
+This step is safe to do, since Packer builds new images that won't be used by any existing VMs.

+### Test updated Packer images

+TODO(mum4k).

 ## Terraform update

 TODO(mum4k).